samugaridev/godotdialoguemanagersyntax/README.md

 This extension provides language support for the Dialogue Manager addon for Godot.

-*This extension is not assosiated??? with the creators of Godot or Godot Dialogue Manager
+*This extension is not associated with the creators of Godot or Godot Dialogue Manager

 ## Features